RECIPES & NUTRITION

 Health Coach

-The AIP diet is an elimination diet that promotes healing of the immune system and gut lining in people with autoimmune disease.
+The autoimmune paleo diet is an elimination diet that supports the immune system and gut lining in people with autoimmune disease.
 Could it help you?

 How does the autoimmune Paleo diet work?